 Body discovered near downtown Baton Rouge, police investigating

 BATON ROUGE, La.
-(WAFB) - A body was found near downtown Baton Rouge Wednesday night, according to the Baton Rouge Police Department.
+(WAFB) - A body was found in the downtown Baton Rouge area Wednesday night, according to the Baton Rouge Police Department.

-A spokesman with BRPD confirmed the body of a woman was discovered near the 800 block of St. Louis Street, not far from Government Street, around 9:30 p.m. on June 8.
+A spokesman with BRPD confirmed the body of a woman was discovered near the 800 block of St. Louis Street in Beauregard Town, not far from Government Street, around 9:30 p.m. on June 8.

 Police say no suspicious activity has been observed at this time.